STAR-Tsinghua/LiveEvaluationSystem/readme.md

 It is similar to install Opencv as it is for FFmpeg.
 Use tag 3.4.0 for Opencv from github https://github.com/opencv/opencv.git .
 You need cmake to build Opencv.

-You can reference this blog for some advice https://blog.csdn.net/m0_38076563/article/details/79709862
+You can refer to this blog for some advice https://blog.csdn.net/m0_38076563/article/details/79709862

 ```sh
 $ git clone https://github.com/opencv/opencv.git